Libensemble/libensemble/libensemble/tests/scaling_tests/forces/forces_app/readme.md

     mpirun -np N ./forces.x <NUM_PARTICLES> <NUM_TIMESTEPS> <SEED>

 This is a good test to make sure forces is working, before running via libEnsemble.

+The change the rate at which runs are declared bad runs (e.g.,~ for testing worker kills), add a fourth argument between 0 and 1.